zhiweigu2000/Job-finding/ML Notes.md

 Random forest: build many decision trees by bootstrap, use a sample of features at each split, each node is most common predictions from each model

+### SVM

+Support Vector Machine: find out a plane that differentiate two categories, maximize margin

+Transform data into linear

+Supporting vector: the closet training example, important for determining the plane

 ### KNN

 K-Nearest Neighbor: calculate distance between query example and current example, pick first K entries, return mode of labels/average